-One of the great ports on the Bay of Biscay, Santander is surrounded by beaches that are by no means isolated, yet it lacks the package-tour feel of so many Mediterranean resorts.
-A fire destroyed most of the old town in 1941, so the rebuilt city looks relatively modern, and although it has traditionally been a conservative stronghold loyal to the Spanish state (in contrast to its Basque neighbors), Santander is especially lively in summer, when its summer-university community and music-and-dance festival fill the city with students and performers.
+One of the great ports on the Bay of Biscay, Santander is surrounded by beaches that are hardly isolated, but it still manages to avoid the package-tour feel of so many Mediterranean resorts.
+A fire destroyed most of the old town in 1941, so the rebuilt city looks relatively modern.
+The town gets especialy fun and busy in summer, when its summer-university community and music-and-dance festival fill the city with students and performers.

-Portus Victoriae, as Santander was then called, was a major port in the 1st-to-4th-century Roman Hispania Ulterior (and even earlier under the aboriginal Cántabros).
-Commercial life accelerated between the 13th and 16th centuries, but the waning of Spain's naval power and a series of plagues during the reign of Felipe II caused Santander's fortunes to plummet in the late 16th century.
+In the 1st- to 4th-century Roman Hispania Ulterior, modern-day Santander—then called Portus Victoriae—was a major port.
+Commercial life accelerated between the 13th and 16th century, but the waning of Spain's naval power and a series of plagues during the reign of Felipe II caused Santander's fortunes to plummet in the late 16th century.
 Its economy revived after 1778, when Seville's monopoly on trade with the Americas was revoked and Santander entered fully into commerce with the New World.
-In 1910 the Palacio de la Magdalena was built by popular subscription as a gift to Alfonso XIII and his queen, Victoria Eugenia, lending Santander prestige as one of Spain's royal watering spots.
+In 1910 the Palacio de la Magdalena was built by popular subscription as a gift to Alfonso XIII and his queen, Victoria Eugenia, lending Santander prestige as one of Spain's royal watering holes.

 Santander benefits from promenades and gardens, most of which face the bay.
 Walk east along the Paseo de Pereda, the main boulevard, to the Puerto Chico, a small yacht harbor.
 Then follow Avenida Reina Victoria to find the tree-lined park paths above the first of the city's beaches, Playa de la Magdalena.
 Walk onto the Península de la Magdalena to the Palacio de la Magdalena, today the summer seat of the University of Menéndez y Pelayo.
 Beyond the Magdalena Peninsula, wealthy locals have built mansions facing the long stretch of shoreline known as El Sardinero, Santander's best beach.